spaik11/library-app/README.md

 * **/favorites** -  this page will list all the books you clicked as a favorite.

 * **/checkedout && /checkedin** -  this route will allow a user to check a book out and in.
 The homepage will show the current book that is checked out.

+* **/history** - this page will list all of the books you have checked out previously.

 ***/api/admin***
 * **/addbook** - administrator will be able to add a book to the database.